CescaNeri/DataMining-MachineLearning/data-mining/classifiers/rule-classifier.md

 **Stop Criterion**: as soon as the rule is not relevant anymore, stop it.

-**Rule Pruning**: it aims at simplifying tules to improve rule generalization error.
+**Rule Pruning**: it aims at simplifying rules to improve rule generalization error.
 It can be useful given that the construction approach is greedy.

 *example: remove the predicate whose removal results in the greatest improvement in error rate on the validation set*